Mamoudou Karamoko

-Mamoudou Karamoko (born 8 September 1999) is a French professional footballer who plays as a forward for the Danish club F.C.
-Copenhagen.
+Mamoudou Karamoko (born 8 September 1999) is a French professional footballer who plays as a forward for Liga I club Dinamo București.

 Career

 Karamoko began playing youth football at Paris FC at the age of 12, and joined the academy of Strasbourg in December 2016.
 He made his professional debut for Strasbourg in a 1–0 Coupe de France win over Grenoble Foot 38 on 16 January 2019.

 On 31 January 2022, Karamoko joined Danish Superliga club F.C.
 Copenhagen on a deal until June 2026.

-Club
+On 1 August 2023, he moved to Fehérvár of the Hungarian Nemzeti Bajnokság I on a one-year loan deal.

+Karamoko was sent back to Hungary by Copenhagen for the 2024-25 season, loaned out to Újpest FC of the Nemzeti Bajnokság I on a one-year loan deal.

+Karamoko signed a two-year deal with Romanian club Dinamo Bucureşti.

+Career statistics

 Personal life

 Born in France, Karamoko is of Ivorian descent.